If you’re like most allergy sufferers, you dread the season of spring when pollen explodes on the scene.

 A relatively unknown way for how this can happen is by pollen collecting onto your clothing and traveling indoors.
 Then, these particles get dispersed throughout the rooms in your home and cause your allergies to flare up.

 One of the easiest ways to keep your home allergen-free is by using a High-efficiency particulate air (HEPA) filter to capture these airborne irritants.
 You can do this through the use of an air purifier that’s equipped with this type of filter.

-In another post, we go over how to find the best air purifiers that help with allergies and offer a few recommendations.
+In another post, we explain how to find the best air purifier for allergies and offer a few recommendations.
+Check out our air purifier allergy reviews page to learn more.
 The key takeaway there is that only certain types of machines are capable of removing pollen particles from the air, while other products are not as effective.
 Take a look to find out more about how an air purifier can help.